kennethd/kennethd.github.io/_posts/2019-04-08-babcock-research.markdown

 *b.
 Essex, England, 1612; d.
 Stonington, CT, 12 Jun 1679*

 Settled in Portsmouth, Rhode Island Colony in 1642, and in Westerly in 1662

-# Westerly and its Witnesses 1626-1876 by Rev. Frederic Denison, Providence 1878

-The full text is available at [archive.org](https://archive.org/details/westerlyrhodeisl00deni/page/n4)